 The jack-o-lanterns in North America include Omphalotus illudens and Omphalotus subilludins in the east and Omphalotus olivascens in the west.
 These species are bioluminescent.
 The toxin was long thought to be muscarine, but the symptoms do not match classical muscarinic poisoning.
 The toxins include the sesquiterpines illudin M and illudin S. Generally, one to three hours after a meal, the victim will suffer nausea (90% of cases) and vomiting (73% of cases) with abdominal pain, headache, feelings of exhaustion, weakness (40%) and dizziness.
 At times there will be sweating and salivation (15%), diarrhea (22%).
 There may be a lingering bitter taste.
 Recovery is usually rapid with most victims recovered within 12 hours.
 Usually the victims thought that they were picking Chanterelles.

 Rhabdomyolysis.
-Mushrooms: Tricholoma equestre (=T. flavovirens), Russula subnigricans.
+Mushrooms: Tricholoma equestre complex (=T. flavovirens), Russula subnigricans.

-Toxicity from Tricholoma equestre has not been reported from the U.S. and some question whether or not it is dangerous, but consumption of massive quantities of this species in Europe have reportedly resulted in delayed kidney damage, delayed neurotoxicity, and breakdown of muscle fibers with release of myoglobin into the blood stream.
+Toxicity from Tricholoma equestre complex has not been reported from the U.S. and some question whether or not it is dangerous, but consumption of massive quantities of this species in Europe have reportedly resulted in delayed kidney damage, delayed neurotoxicity, and breakdown of muscle fibers with release of myoglobin into the blood stream.
 The European cases of rhabdomyolysis are associated with respiratory and cardiac (myocarditis) complications leading to death.
 Myocarditis is an inflammation of the heart muscle.
 The rhabdomyolysis observed with Russula subnigricans in Japan and Taiwan occurs by a different mechanism than that observed with Tricholoma equestre complex.
 In North America, several different Tricholoma species have been known as Tricholoma equestre complex.
 Some are delicious and some have a very nasty taste.
 Russula subnigricans is a blackening Russula in the compactae clade.
 It is probably wise to avoid all North American blackening Russula species.

 Erythromelalgia.
 Mushrooms: Clitocybe amoenolens and C. acromelalgia.
 Similar species include Clitocybe (Lepista) inversa, Clitocybe squamosa, Clitocybe gibba, and Hygrophoropsis aurantiaca.